 In addition a majority shareholder would want to prevent minority shareholders passing on confidential company information to competitors or setting up rival businesses.
 Each of these can be included as a provision within the agreement.

 Another concern is where a minority shareholder could transfer their shares to anyone.
 This could cause problems for the other shareholders, especially if the sale is to a competitor or someone else the other shareholders do not want involved with the company.
 Conversely, however, to force an unhappy shareholder to stay may cause more problems than having a new unknown shareholder who is interested in the company being successful.
 All the shareholders need to get on with each other for the business to thrive.
 To overcome these problems, shareholders’ agreements will often include rules around share sales and transfers – who shares can be transferred to, on what terms and at what price.

 How will a shareholders’ agreement help where two shareholders each own 50% of the shares?

 Where you and your fellow shareholder own 50% each in a company it is important to have a dispute resolution provision included as you may fall out.
 Without an agreed procedure to resolve disputes no decisions can be made, leaving the company unable to operate.

 When should a share agreement be put in place?

-Usually, it is best to put a shareholders’ agreement in place when the company is formed and issue the first shares.
+Usually it is best to put a shareholders’ agreement in place when there is more than one shareholder, which could be when the company is formed and the first shares are issued or at a later date.
 In fact, it can be a positive exercise to ensure there is common understanding of shareholders’ expectations of the business.
 At that point, the shareholders should, as far as is possible, be of a similar mind about what they expect to offer and get from the company.
-Indeed if the differences of opinion between the investors at this stage are too strong to form a shareholders’ agreement, it is likely to ring warning bells about the nature of their future working relationship.
+Indeed, if the differences of opinion between the investors at this stage are too strong to form a shareholders’ agreement, it is likely to ring warning bells about the nature of their future working relationship.

 What should be included in a shareholders’ agreement?